cosmos/sdk-tutorials/README.md

         title: Hands-on Exercise
         href: /hands-on-exercise/1-ignite-cli/
         description: |
-          Work with the full Cosmo stack while developing a checkers game blockchain with Ignite CLI and preparing your chain to run in production.
+          Work with the full Cosmos stack while developing a checkers game blockchain with Ignite CLI and preparing your chain to run in production.

   - title: Introduction to Cosmos
     description: |